PGScatalog/pgsc_calc/docs/output.rst

 ``match/``
 ----------

+This directory contains information about the matching of scoring file variants to the genotyping data (samplesets).
+First a summary file (also displayed in the report) details whether each scoring file passes the minimum variant matching threshold, and the types of variants that were included in the score:

+.. list-table:: ``[sampleset]_summary.csv`` metadata
+    :widths: 20, 20, 60
+    :header-rows: 1

+    * - Report Field
+      - ``column_name``
+      - Description
+    * - Sampleset
+      - ``dataset``
+      - Name of the sampleset/genotyping data
+    * - Scoring file
+      - ``accession``
+      - Name of the scoring file.
+    * - Passed matching
+      - ``score_pass``
+      - True/False flag to indicate whether the scoring file passes the ``--min_overlap`` threshold and is included in the final scoring file.
+    * - Match type
+      - ``match_status``
+      - Indicates whether the variant is matched (included in the final scoring file), excluded (matched but removed based on variant filters), or unmatched.
+    * - Ambiguous
+      - ``ambiguous``
+      - True/False flag indicating whether the matched variant is strand-ambiguous (e.g. A/T and C/G variants).
+    * - Multiallelic
+      - ``is_multiallelic``
+      - True/False flag indicating whether the matched variant is multi-allelic (multiple ALT alleles).
+    * - Multiple Potential Matches
+      - ``duplicate_best_match``
+      - True/False flag indicating whether a single scoring file variants has multiple potential matches to the target genome.
+        This usually occurs when the variant has no other_allele, and with variants that have different REF alleles.
+    * - Duplicated Matched Variants
+      - ``duplicate_ID``
+      - True/False flag indicating whether multiple scoring file variants match a single target ID.
+This usually occurs when scoring files have been lifted across builds and two variants now point to the same position (e.g. rsID mergers).
+    * - N
+      - ``count``
+      - Number of variants with this combination of metadata (grouped by: ``[ match_status, ambiguous, is_multiallelic, duplicate_best_match, duplicate_ID]``
+    * - percent
+      - ``percent``
+      - Percent of the scoring file's variants that have the combination of metadata in count.

-This directory contains the raw data that is summarised in the scoring report.
-The log file is a :term:`CSV` that contains a row for each variant in the combined input scoring files.
-This information might be useful to debug a score that is causing problems.
+The log file is a :term:`CSV` that contains all possible matches for each variant in the combined input scoring files.
+This information is useful to debug a score that is causing problems.
 Columns contain information about how each variant was matched against the target genomes:

-.. list-table:: ``[sampleset]_log.csv`` metadata
+.. list-table:: ``[sampleset]_log.csv.gz`` metadata
     :widths: 20, 80
     :header-rows: 1

     * - ``column_name``
       - Description
+    * - ``row_nr``
+      - Line number of the variant with reference to the original scoring file (accession).
+    * - ``accession``
+      - Name of the scoring file.
     * - ``chr_name``
       - Chromosome name/number associated with the variant.
     * - ``chr_position``